james-a-calder/az305Notes/Day 3 Notes.md

 - **Azure Backup Vault** is an older, simpler solution focused on specific Azure resources and snapshot-level backups.

 ### Considerations For Soft Deletes
-Consider soft deletes with recovery times from 1 to 365
+Consider soft deletes with recovery times from 1 to 365 days.
 ![Considerations For Soft Deletes](Screenshots/Day3/Backups4.PNG)

 ### Considerations for Point-in-Time Restore